-- 12. All payments (cheques and other paper/electronic financial instruments) must be signed or otherwise authorized by the relevant Honorary Senior Treasurer. - 13.
+- 12. All payments (cheques and other paper/electronic financial instruments) must be signed or otherwise authoriszed by athe relevant Union Honorary Senior Treasurer. - 13.
 All payments for amounts in excess of £1,000 shall be counter-signed by the President. - 14.
-In the absence of the relevant Honorary Senior Treasurer, one of three nominees from the other Honorary Senior Treasurers may sign on his/her behalf. - 15.
-In the absence of the President, one of three other nominees may sign on his/her behalf. - The Executive Committee shall approve the nominee signatures on the recommendation of the Honorary Senior Treasurer and President respectively.
+In the absence of the Union relevant Honorary Senior Treasurer, one of three nominees from the other Union Honorary Senior Treasurers may sign on his/her behalf. - 15.14.
+In the absence of the President, one of three other nominees may sign on his/her behalf. - 46.15.
+The Executive Committee shall approve the nominee signatures on the recommendation of athe Union Honorary Senior Treasurer and President respectively.